Claudette Lopez

 Biography

-I am responsible for consolidating the accurate positional track-history of BAS-operated vessels such as the RRS James Clark Ross and Ernest Shackleton.
-I work foremost with positional underway data collected throughout scientific ‘Research’ cruises down South in Antarctica.
-My expertise focuses on historical position GPS/GNSS marine vessel-mounted sensor streams.
+My work at BAS has also entailed consolidating the accurate positional track-history of BAS-operated vessels such as the RRS James Clark Ross and Ernest Shackleton.
+I worked foremost with positional underway data collected throughout scientific ‘Research’ cruises down South in Antarctica.
+My expertise focuses on historical position GPS/GNSS marine vessel-mounted sensor streams logged onto a data acquisition system.
 I also work with supplementary analogue/digital geospatial data derived from sources such as Vessel Deck logs, Meteorological reports, Automatic Identification Systems (AIS) and Long Range Identification and Tracking (LRIT).

 Diversity Advocacy Work